declangray/Rogue-Electron/README.md

 `[!]
 New session: [sessionID]`

-**Please note that session handling is currently in development.
-Sessions cannot yet be backgrounded, and there are several other issues surrounding them.
-It is recommended for now to just stick to a single session.**

 ### Commanding and Controlling
 Right now, the C2 is very simple.
-You can run any command that is supported by the OS the application is installed on (*most likely Windows*).
+You can run any command that is supported by the OS the application is installed on.
 There are a few extra commands:

 - `getpid` will display the process ID of the implant.
+- `back` will background the current session.
 - `kill` will kill the entire Electron application that the implant is running within (**yes this is the desired functionality**).
 - `clear` clears the screen.
 - `history` will show your previous commands.
 - `banner`  will display the really cool nice looking logo.
 - `help` will tell you what I'm telling you right now.
 - `exit` will exit the program ***note:** this will not kill the client, which will still be trying to ping the server!*

+**Note:** On Windows, the implant will be running as command prompt so PowerShell commands will not work unless you specify `powershell` before the desired command.

 ### Demo Video